On 2D Navier-Stokes free boundary: nonnegative density and small viscosity contrast

 In the case \eqref{H1}, the available control of the velocity is only local in space, which forces us to adopt a localized regularization strategy locally in time and space.
 Finally, uniqueness is established through a duality argument.
-This is the lowest regularity on the initial velocity known to ensure uniqueness without requiring a positive lower bound on the density.

-We now consider the case when the viscosity depends smoothly on the density, that is, $\mu_0 = \tilde{\mu}(\rho_0)$ for some smooth function $\tilde{\mu}$.
+We now consider the case in which the viscosity depends smoothly on the density; that is, $\mu_0 = \tilde{\mu}(\rho_0)$ for some smooth function $\tilde{\mu}$.
 In particular, the interest lies in discontinuous initial viscosities such as in \eqref{mupatch}.

 \begin{theorem} Let $D_0\subset \T^2$ be a domain whose boundary $\partial D_0\in C^{1+\ga}$, $0<\ga<1$, is non-self-intersecting.
 Let $\rho_0^{in}\in C^{\ga}(\bar{D_0})$, $\rho_0^{out}\in C^\ga(\T^2 \setminus D_0)$, $0\leq \rho_0 \leq \rho^M$, and $\mu_0=\tilde{\mu}(\rho_0)$ with $\tilde{\mu}$ smooth, $0< \mu^m\leq \mu_0\leq \mu^M$.
 Let the initial density be given by \eqref{initialdensitypatch} and $\sr u_0 \in \LpT{2}$, $u_0\in \HgamT$, $s\in(0,1-\ga)$ be a divergence-free vector field.
 Then, there exists $\delta>0$ such that if